 What a way to spend a gorgeous Sunday in the High Country sitting back and relaxing in the lovely Hampton setting under the majestic blue gums, enjoying the fantastic live music and enjoying superb, locally made food and wine from one of the many featured regional restaurants and wineries.

-Featured artists were:
+2018 Featured artists are:

 The Hobsons are a family band based in Highfields Qld featuring Gerard, Judy and Georgia Hobson.
 The Hobsons released their debut album “Don’t Look Back” in 2016, which has sold well in not only Australia but also on iTunes in Denmark, Finland, Netherlands and the UK.
 They are currently recording their second album.
 The Hobsons play original catchy music mixed with lyrics that are about real subjects.
 They are continuing to write and record more of their alternative, country, blues, jazz and rock original tunes.

 Privileged to be playing at the Hampton Festival for the third year in a row, The Hobsons will play their original song list mixed with well-known cover songs that will please crowds of all ages.
 They will be joined by prominent local musicians, Mark Chalmers on bass and Harry Schneider on drums.

 It’s stopped people in their tracks on the street, had her sing backing vocals for Michael Bublé , taken her overseas and all over Australia and been shared around the internet in wonder.
 Hailey Calvert’s voice is undeniably incredible.